Chart Color Schemes

 Grovedale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Grovedale's dwelling structures, as per the latest Census, comprised 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Vic., in comparison, had 84.6% houses and 15.4% other dwellings.
-Home ownership in Grovedale was 36.7%, with mortgaged dwellings at 35.9% and rented ones at 27.4%.
-The median monthly mortgage repayment was $1,582, lower than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in Grovedale was $350, compared to Non-Metro Vic.'s $335.
-Nationally, Grovedale's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Grovedale's dwelling structure, as per the latest Census, consisted of 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
+Home ownership in Grovedale was at 36.7%, with mortgaged dwellings at 35.9% and rented ones at 27.4%.
+The median monthly mortgage repayment was $1,582, below Non-Metro Vic.'s average of $1,712.
+Median weekly rent in Grovedale was $350, compared to Non-Metro Vic.'s $335.
+Nationally, Grovedale's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing